 Scalability:

-- Circuit breakers and retry mechanisms ensure resilience
+- Circuit breakers and retries ensure resilience.

-- Monitoring and observability provide visibility into system health
+- Monitoring gives visibility into system health.

 The Build vs. Buy Decision